Higgs Production in Neutralino Decays in the MSSM - The LHC and a Future e+e- Collider: Neutralino decays to : Experimental Searches

-Finally, we study the determination of the yield of $h$ bosons in an inclusive SUSY sample for the specific case of a MSSM model having $\tilde{\chi}^0_1$ with mass of 340~GeV, $\tilde{\chi}^0_2$ with mass of 643~GeV decaying predominantly into $h \tilde{\chi}^0_1$ and $\tilde{\chi}^{\pm}_1$ with mass of 643~GeV decaying exclusively into $W^{\pm} \tilde{\chi}^0_1$ and $M_h$ = 126.1~GeV, in 3~TeV $e^+e^-$ collisions.
+Once a signal is observed, the yield of $h$ bosons can be determined in an inclusive SUSY sample.
+We study it for the specific case of a MSSM model having $\tilde{\chi}^0_1$ with mass of 340~GeV, $\tilde{\chi}^0_2$ with mass of 643~GeV decaying predominantly into $h \tilde{\chi}^0_1$ and $\tilde{\chi}^{\pm}_1$ with mass of 643~GeV decaying exclusively into $W^{\pm} \tilde{\chi}^0_1$ and $M_h$ = 126.1~GeV, in 3~TeV $e^+e^-$ collisions.
 An inclusive sample of SUSY events, corresponding to 0.5~fb$^{-1}$ of integrated luminosity, is generated using {\tt Pythia} and events are fully simulated using {\tt Geant-4}~\cite{g4} and reconstructed following the same analysis procedure discussed in~\cite{Alster:2011he}.
 Events are pre-selected requiring a visible energy $0.08 \sqrt{s} < E_{tot} < 0.6 \sqrt{s}$, an energy in charged particles larger than 150~GeV, transverse energy larger than 200~GeV and jet multiplicity 2$\le N_{jets} <$5.
 Jet clustering is performed using the Durham jet algorithm~\cite{Catani:1991hj}, with $y_{cut}$ = 0.0025, on the reconstructed particle flow objects of the Pandora particle flow package~\cite{Thomson:2009rp}.
 Selected events are clustered into four jets and the di-jet invariant mass for all the three possible pairings is computed.
 The jet pairing minimising the difference between the di-jet invariant masses is selected, provided the mass difference is below 20~GeV.
 The fraction of background non-resonant events is obtained from the di-jet mass side-bands 20 $< E_{jj} <$ 60~GeV and 140 $< E_{jj} <$ 200~GeV.
-The fraction of $W^+W^-$, $Z^0Z^0$ and $h^0h^0$ events in the inclusive 4-jet SUSY events is extracted by a $\chi^2$ fit to this di-jet mass distribution.
-The $W^{\pm}$ and $Z^0$ mass peaks are parametrised as Breit-Wigner functions convoluted with a Gaussian term describing the experimental resolution.
+The fraction of $W^+W^-$, $ZZ$ and $hh$ events in the inclusive 4-jet SUSY events is extracted by a $\chi^2$ fit to this di-jet mass distribution.
+The $W^{\pm}$ and $Z$ mass peaks are parametrised as Breit-Wigner functions convoluted with a Gaussian term describing the experimental resolution.
 The mass and width values of the Breit-Wigner functions are fixed to their generated values, while the total area and the width of the Gaussian resolution terms are left free in the fit.